pfrazee/ssbmail/README.md

-# MX mail
+# ssb mail

-MX is an encrypted mail network.
+SSBMail is an encrypted mail network.
 [Status: experimental](#status-experimental)

 ![screenshot.png](screenshot.png)

 ## Secure mail, dumb hosts

-MX is end-to-end encrypted mail.
+SSBMail is end-to-end encrypted mail.
 Your private messages are unreadable, except to the recipients.

-MX's user-authentication does not depend on a third party.
+SSBMail's user-authentication does not depend on a third party.
 You collect proofs of identity from a social web-of-trust, and those proofs are stored on your device.

-MX's internal message format is typed JSON.
+SSBMail's internal message format is typed JSON.
 You can use [the API](https://scuttlebot.io/docs/basics/open-a-client.html) to write applications other than mail.

-MX's servers, called Pubs, are not hosts, and dont see your private messages.
+SSBMail's servers, called Pubs, are not hosts, and dont see your private messages.
 They handle very basic tasks, like log- and file-replication.

 **Protocol reference**